KmolYuan/python-solvespace/README.md

 This project is made by following tools.
 (But they are Win-version.)

-In Ubuntu, you just need to install Netbeans and SWIG.
+In Ubuntu, you just need to install Python 3.4-dev, Netbeans and SWIG.

 Compiler
 ---